Custom Music Software Development — Live Streaming, Online Jamming & Audio Tools

 Sync for the musicians

 We achieve synchronization for musicians by calibrating audio tracks through a step-by-step process.
-First, we measure the delay by starting the sound at one node and tracking how long it takes to reach another.
-Then, we sync the tracks by adjusting the timing; for example, when a drummer starts playing, their audio is sent to the guitarist.
-When the guitarist begins, both tracks are sent to the singer, with any necessary delay added to keep the drummer's track in sync.
-This snowball effect continues with each new musician hearing only the previous ones, ensuring synchronized playback for the entire group.
+First, we measure the delay by sending a signal from one node and tracking how long it takes to reach another.
+Then, we sync the tracks by adjusting the timing — for example, when a drummer starts playing, their audio is sent to the guitarist.
+When the guitarist begins, both tracks are sent to the singer, with the precise delay added to keep the drummer’s track in sync.
+This cascading calibration continues with each new musician hearing only the previous ones, ensuring perfectly synchronized playback for the entire group.
+We built this real-time audio sync engine for iMind.com (music jamming platform) and applied similar WebRTC calibration techniques in ProVideoMeeting.

 Real-time streaming 🚀